cvs-health/testaro/README.md

 Testing to determine what happens when a control or link is activated is straightforward, except in the context of a comprehensive set of tests of a single page.
 There, activating a control or link can change the page or navigate away from it, interfering with the remaining planned tests of the page.

 The Playwright “Receives Events” actionability check does **not** check whether an event is dispatched on an element.
 It checks only whether a click on the location of the element makes the element the target of that click, rather than some other element occupying the same location.

+### Test prevention

+Test targets employ mechanisms to prevent scraping, automated form submission, and other automated actions.
+These mechanisms may interfere with testing.
+When a test act is prevented by a target, Testaro reports this prevention.

+Some targets prohibit the execution of alien scripts unless the client can demonstrate that it is the requester of the page.
+Failure to provide that evidence results in the script being blocked and an error message being logged, saying “Refused to execute a script because its hash, its nonce, or unsafe-inline does not appear in the script-src directive of the Content Security Policy”.
+This mechanism affects tools that insert scripts into a target in order to test it.
+Those tools include `axe`, `asLint`, `ed11y`, and `htmlcs`.
+To comply with this requirement, Testaro obtains a _nonce_ from the response that serves the target.
+Then the file that runs the tool adds that nonce to the script as the value of a `nonce` attribute when it inserts its script into the target.

 ### Tool duplicativity